msmafra/proton-get/README.md

 ### Parameters for proton-get
 ```
+-i or --install			will download and extract Proton-GE-Custom
 -c or --check			will just check for a new version of Proton-GE-Custom
--i or --install will download and extract Proton-GE-Custom
 -n or --dryrun			will run proton-get without downloading and installing anything
 -u or --update			will check and install the latest version of proton-get
 -v or --version			will show the current proton-get version
 -t or --time <hour>		will create a schedule to run proton-get --check
 				Running proton-get --time 20 will schedule it to run every day at 20:00
-                <hour> can be a value from 0 to 23
+				<hour> can be a value from 0 to 23.
+				This can't be edit by proton-get because requires more priviledges.
+-g or --get			will downloads specified version of GE-Proton (not Proton-GE naming)
+				To download GE-Proton1-71: proton-get --get 1-71
+-a or --available		will show the last 10 available releases
+-l or --local			will show the current ones installed on your system
+-r or --remove			will remove the specified version.
+To remove GE-Proton1-71: proton-get --remove 1-71
 ```
-## Easy installed
+## Easy installation
-This one line runs 3 things: cd to change to the /tmp directory; curl to download only the proton-get script and at the as soon as it has finished downloading
+This one-liner runs 3 things: cd to change to the /tmp directory; curl to download only the proton-get script and at the as soon as it has finished downloading
 ```
 protonget_dest="${HOME}/.local/bin" && cd /tmp && curl --silent https://gitlab.com/msmafra/proton-get/-/raw/master/proton-get > "${protonget_dest}"/proton-get && wget --continue https://gitlab.com/msmafra/proton-get/-/raw/master/xidel --output-document="${protonget_dest}"/xidel && chmod +x "${protonget_dest}"/xidel
 ```